slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - anger is a punishment we give ourselves for someone else’s mistake
 - the hardest prison to escape is in your own mind.
-- What are we afraid of?
-We’re afraid of growth.
-We’re terrified of exposure.
-Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown. fear that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.
-- all excuses are false.
-- Viewing life through fear’s lens keeps you in retreat mode, but embracing responsibility over blame leads to your best years and saves energy.
 -->

 > *"We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light."
 -- Plato*

 Fear is paralyzing.
+Fear does not stop death, it stops life.

 When you view everything through the lens of fear, you’re more likely to remain in retreat mode.
 Anger and excuses often mask underlying fears.
 Remember that all excuses can be challenged.
 The best years of your life are the ones in which you take ownership of your problems rather than blaming them on your family, the environment, or the president.
 Living in reality requires less energy than cultivating a victim mentality.
 Escaping reality drains your energy.
+What are we afraid of?
+We’re afraid of growth.
+We’re terrified of exposure.
+Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown. fear that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.

 > *"Don’t give in to your fears.
 If you do, you won’t be able to talk to your heart."
 -- Paulo Coelho*